jg89-dev/nhi-rotations/README.md

 2. Rotates the NHI PAM user
 3. Syncs the new credentials back to the target record

 The target records never rotate directly — they just receive the result.
+Triggered rotations are added to a job queue, and both the CRON poll and rotation worker are individual threads, that way even if a rotation takes several seconds, other rotations will still be scheduled.

 ---